Tungri: Location

 It has been suggested that this refers to the well-known waters of Spa in the province of Liège, or else to waters found at Tongeren, which are suitably iron-bearing, and today referred to as the "Plinius bron".

-Both Pliny and Ptolemy's Geography are unclear concerning the exact position of the Tungri but are understood as placing them east of the Scheldt, and to the north of the Arduenna Silva (Forest of Ardennes), along the middle and lower valley of the Mosa (Meuse).
+Apart from Tongeren the capital, both Pliny and Ptolemy's Geography are unclear concerning the exact boundaries of the Tungri's country but are understood as placing it east of the Scheldt, and to the north of the Arduenna Silva (Forest of Ardennes), somewhere near the middle and lower valley of the Mosa (Meuse).

 The Eburones had a fort called Atuatuca (or Aduatuca).
 Caesar reported that the word Atuatuca meant a fortress.
 Under Roman occupation, a new city Aduatuca Tungrorum, modern Tongeren in the Limburg province of Belgium, became the capital city of the region.

 Under the Romans, the Tungri civitas was first a part of Gallia Belgica, and later split out to join the territories of the Ubii to the southeast, and the Cugerni, who are generally equated with being descended from the Sicambri, to the northeast, and become part of Germania Inferior, which still later evolved into Germania Secunda.
 In other directions, their neighbours in Roman times were the Belgic Nervii on the west and the Remi and Treveri to the south, all of which were tribes who had been in those regions since before Caesar's campaign.

 Part of the empire

 Tacitus in his Histories notes two cohorts of Tungri in the civil war of 69 AD.

 The Tungri were mentioned in the Notitia Dignitatum, an early fifth-century document, in which every military and governmental post in the late Roman Empire was transcribed.
-The document mentions the Tribune of the First Cohort of Tungri stationed at Vercovicium (now known as Housesteads, Northumberland) on Hadrian's Wall.
-The cohort was split in Hadrianic times to form a Second Cohort of Tungri as well, both cohorts 1000 men strong (milliary cohorts).
+The document mentions the Tribune of the First Cohort of Tungri stationed at Vercovicium (Housesteads, Northumberland) on Hadrian's Wall where it was located from 205/208.

+The 2nd Cohort of Tungrians, also a milliaria equitata (nominally 1000 men strong), was stationed at Birrens fort from 159 to about 184.

+Cohors IV Tungrorum was based in Abusina during the second century.

 Tausius, the Roman soldier who killed the emperor Pertinax, was a Tungrian.